DIYgod/RSSHub/docs/en/joinus/new-rss/start-code.md

 };
 ```

-### Extra
+### Additional Resources

+Here are some resources you can use to learn more about puppeteer:

 -   [puppeteer's good ol' docs](https://github.com/puppeteer/puppeteer/blob/v15.2.0/docs/api.md)
 -   [puppeteer's current docs](https://pptr.dev)

 #### Intercepting requests

-It is highly recommended that you enable request interception to filter out unwanted requests such as images, fonts, CSS, etc. This will greatly reduce the time it takes for the web page to load in the browser, saving CPU and memory resources.
+When scraping web pages, you may encounter images, fonts, and other resources that you don't need.
+These resources can slow down the page load time and use up valuable CPU and memory resources.
+To avoid this, you can enable request interception in puppeteer.

+Here's how to do it:

 ```js
 await page.setRequestInterception(true);